-I couldn’t let the month of September pass without discussing PCOS or polycystic ovary syndrome--an important and often misunderstood diagnosis.
-PCOS is the most common endocrinopathy affecting reproductive-aged egg-producing persons, with a prevalence of between 8% and 13% depending on the population studied and definitions used.
+Polycystic ovary syndrome (PCOS) is an important and often misunderstood condition.
+PCOS is the most common endocrinopathy affecting reproductive-aged eindividuals, with a prevalence of between 8% and 13% depending on the population studied and definitions used.
 Like many health diagnoses, PCOS is complex with reproductive, metabolic and psychological features.
-It’s not a disease so much as it is an alternate state of being.
-Every person with PCOS will have a different range of symptoms and experiences.
+As a result, every person with PCOS will have a different range of symptoms and experiences.

 Because of the nature of PCOS, it is important to work with a physician who has a strong knowledge and understanding of it, especially if you are looking to conceive.